 We arrived around 6pm on a Friday evening and it was already very busy.
 There are even people waiting outside!
 And while we slowly drive past all the people in search of a parking space, we are literally stared at by everyone.
 You just see people thinking, “What's driving up here again?” and “What kind of weird license plate is that?”.

-After waiting a while while enjoying a beer, which I got at the bar, we were assigned a table.
-We are well and good and we already receive a nice e-mail from someone who is in or around the Longhorn Steakhouse and who has seen our camper and on our Hello page has arrived.
+After waiting for a while while enjoying a beer, which I got from the bar, we were assigned a table.
+We are settled in and we already receive a nice email from someone who is in or around the Longhorn Steakhouse and has seen our camper.

 A new donation